Project 86: 2014–2016: Knives to the Future

-2017–present: Sheep Among Wolves & OMNI
+2017–2024: Sheep Among Wolves and Omni

 From October 2016 to October 2017, while the band was writing and recording new music, they released eight new songs total for pledgers who pre-ordered new album on PledgeMusic.
 On October 9, 2017, it was announced that a new album, Sheep Among Wolves, was to be officially released on December 5, 2017, in celebration of their 20th anniversary as a band.
 The album featured a three-piece lineup of Schwab, King, and Wolves at the Gate and The Overseer drummer Abishai Collingsworth.

 In 2021, the band announced that their upcoming 11th studio album would be their last.
-On December 15th, 2022, the first single for the album, "Metatropolis", was released, along with the album's name, OMNI, along with the announcement that it would be a double album.
-On January 20, 2023, the band released a second single for their upcoming album, "0 > 1".
+On December 15, 2022, the first single for the album, "Metatropolis", was released, along with the album's name, Omni, as well as the announcement that it would be a double album, with Pt.
+1 a full length and Pt.
+2 two EPs.
+On January 20, 2023, the band released a second single for the album, "0 > 1".
+After a third single, "Virtual Signal", was released, Project 86 released Omni, Pt.
+1 on March 24, 2023.
+Pt.
+2 was slated for release on March 1, 2024, with the first single, "Ultraviolent", dropping on December 1, 2023.
+However, the album's release was moved early to January 12, 2024.

+Despite the promotion of Omni as the band's last, in an interview with Heaven's Metal magazine, Andrew Schwab divulged that Project 86 would be rebranded P86:Omni with the new shift in genre, ending the former incarnation of the band and beginning the new one.